-The probate and Family Court are very busy places.
-Each judge has about 1,000 cases and it only takes sitting in a court room and observing the various cases, with their arguments and emails and text messages and emotional outcry, to see that in what might be complex situations with various complicated legal issues, judges have little time to consider the facts and render a fair and equitable decision.
+The probate and family courts are very busy places.
+Each judge has about 1,000 cases.
+It only takes sitting in a courtroom and observing the various cases–with their arguments and emails and text messages and emotional outcry–to see that in what might be complex situations with various complicated legal issues, judges have little time to consider the facts and render a fair and equitable decision.
 Like all of us, judges are only human and make mistakes too.
 Fortunately, when a mistake is appealed, we all learn something about this area of divorce law.

-Today we are talking about the recent decision of Frost-Stuart v.
+Today, we are discussing the recent decision of Frost-Stuart v.
 Stuart.
-The court discusses two main issues, but the first is an alimony issue that’s been resolved several times over and only missed by this judge due to the timing of the controlling decisions.
-So, first, we’ll deal with that alimony issue and then move on to the child support issue that is the subject of this article.
-Here, the appeals court revisited the issue of alimony modification and which standard applies, when the original order was issued before the enactment of the Alimony Reform Act of 2011.
+The court in that case addressed two main issues, but the first is an alimony issue that’s been resolved several times over and only missed by this judge due to the timing of the controlling decisions.
+So, first, we’ll discuss that alimony issue and then move on to the child support issue that is the subject of this article.
+Here, the appeals court revisited the issue of alimony modification and discussed which standard applies in a situation where the original order was issued before the enactment of the Alimony Reform Act of 2011.
 The second issue relates to attribution of income to a parent and a child support calculation.
-The court then goes on to deal with multiple contempt issues, all of which they send back to the trial court based on the additional work the trial judge must complete, in order to resolve issues one and two above.
+The court then goes on to deal with multiple contempt issues, all of which it remands to the trial court, based on the additional work the trial judge must complete in order to resolve issues one and two above.

 After the act became effective, there was a flurry of filings of actions to terminate alimony for cases that had been on the books for years and years.
-The basis of those cases was similar, brought by the payers of alimony who wanted their obligations to stop based on the new law.
+The basis of those cases was simple: they were brought by the payers of alimony who wanted their obligations to stop based on the new law.

-Can the Court consider the income of the recipient’s cohabitant, such as boyfriend/girlfriend or new spouse, in determining the recipient’s income for the purpose of calculating child support?
+Can the Court consider the income of the recipient’s cohabitant (such as boyfriend, girlfriend or new spouse) in determining the recipient’s income for the purpose of calculating child support?
 The second issue presented in escape has to do with the attribution of income in a child support determination.
-To give you a sense of the background of this case, the father is very well off, employed as a portfolio manager at an investment management company, making over $600,000 a year.
-Mother is unemployed and has been for a long time.
+To give you a sense of the background of this particular case, the father is very well off, employed as a portfolio manager at an investment management company, making over $600,000 a year.
+The mother is unemployed and has been for a long time.
 In determining child support in that case, the father argued that the mother should be attributed income.
 Attribution of income means that the court essentially pretends that a party has a greater income than he or she truly has.
-Under Massachusetts law, if a parent earning less than he or she could through reasonable effort, the court can consider what the person could make when it calculates child support.
+Under Massachusetts law, if a parent is earning less than he or she could through reasonable effort, the court can consider what the person could make when it calculates child support.

-While the appeals Court found the trial judge’s analysis as it relates to the minimum wage attribution as acceptable, the Court found that without other findings, it would be improper to attribute the income of the boyfriend to the Mother.
-This is really interesting though, because the Court really left open the door as to whether the boyfriend’s SSDI could be attributed to the Mother as income in certain circumstances.
+While the appeals Court found the trial judge’s analysis as it relates to the minimum wage attribution to be acceptable, the Court found that without other findings, it would be improper to attribute the income of the boyfriend to the Mother.
+This is really interesting, because the Court really left open the door as to whether the boyfriend’s SSDI could be attributed to the mother as income in certain circumstances.

-Yet another case on the Alimony Reform Act and an interesting consideration of what income should be considered attributable in a child-support calculation, including specifically the benefit of income received from a new significant other.
-These issues can be complicated and I recommend if you’re dealing with them, to consult with an experienced divorce lawyer.
+Yet another case on the Alimony Reform Act, and an interesting consideration of what income should be considered attributable in a child-support calculation, including specifically the benefit of income received from a new significant other.
+These issues can be complicated, and I recommend that if you’re dealing with them, you consult with an experienced divorce lawyer.
 To schedule a free consultation with our office, call 978-225-9030 during regular business hours for complete a contact form here and we will get back to you at our earliest opportunity.